Hair, along with skin, are essential organs of our body that imparts beauty, self-satisfaction, and confidence.

 These figures vary in both genders, and researchers have proven that males have the innate ability to regrow their hair fast and effectively.

 Post-chemotherapy hair loss is common in cancer patients.
-It happens due to the disastrous effect of cancer medicine on hair.
-After three months of hair loss, soft hairs start appearing on the scalp.
+It happens due to the disastrous effect of cancer treatment on hair.
+After three months of hair thinning, soft hairs start appearing on the scalp skin.

-The speed of hair growth is initially low, and then after a couple of months, it becomes normal to six inches a year.
+The speed of hair growth after chemo is initially low, and then after a couple of months, it becomes normal to six inches a year.

 After pattern baldness

-Pattern baldness is a normal physiological process that results in hair fall after forty years of age.
+Male pattern baldness, commonly referred to as male pattern hair loss, is a normal physiological process that results in hereditary hair loss after forty years of age.
 It is a permanent hair loss, and we cannot regrow the hair back after pattern baldness.

 Follow our guide to discover whether you have early signs of balding.

-Fundamentally, hair follicles (or hair roots) get destroyed in pattern baldness.
-Hence, it is impossible to get them back.
+Fundamentally, human hair follicles (or hair roots) get destroyed in pattern baldness.
+But, there are ways you can solve this issue:

 Please always remember to contact your doctor before starting either of them.
 They do come with side effects.